Indonesia

 Promoting Sustainability and Compliance

-Efforts focus on advancing traceability and legality through systems like the STDB system, the Sustainable Jurisdiction Indicators (SJI) platform and the National Dashboard.
-These tools help monitor and ensure sustainability at both the district and national levels.
+Efforts focus on advancing traceability and legality through smallholder mapping and business licensing, the Sustainable Jurisdiction Indicators (SJI) platform and a national data management system.
+These tools help to monitor and steer the sustainability transition at both the district and national levels.

 Knowledge Sharing and Regional Exchanges